Page last updated Feb 13, 2022

 (Values depend upon theoretical models of the nature of the Universal expansion)

-Co-moving distance (requires some relativity theory to explain): The current distance of the object (determined from iCosmos).
+Co-moving distance: The current distance of the object, based on how far it has moved away from its original position, given the rate of expansion of the space between us and the quasar since the time it emitted the light by which we see it.
 For almost all quasars, this is larger than the current size of the "observable" Universe, meaning that the light now being emitted by those objects will never reach our part of the Universe (the intervening space already having an overall expansion rate greater than the speed of light).

-Age of the Universe at the time the light by which we see the objects was being emitted (determined directly from iCosmos)
+Age of the Universe at the time the light by which we see the objects was being emitted: This is simply the Age of the Universe minus the time it took the light of the quasar to reach us (the "look-back time").

 Assumption: The Universe started at zero size, but after a brief period of Inflation (around 10 to the minus 43 seconds), which made it much larger (how large depends on who you talk to), expanded at more "reasonable" rates.
-For the first few billion years, the mass of the Universe created a gravitational force large enough to slow the expansion, so the initial rate of expansion gradually decreased; but around 6 to 7 billion years ago the tendency of empty space to expand (so called "dark energy") became equal to the gravitational force, and the rate of expansion remained about the same for a while.
+For the first few billion years, the mass of the Universe created a gravitational force large enough to slow the expansion, so the initial rate of expansion gradually decreased; but around 6 to 7 billion years ago the tendency of empty space to expand (called "dark energy" for reasons too stupid to bother to explain) became equal to the gravitational force caused by the mass of the Universe, and the rate of expansion remained about the same for a while.
 The continued expansion of space has gradually made the effects of gravity less and less important, and as a result the expansion of the Universe is asymptotically approaching the "natural" rate at which empty space expands in the complete absence of gravity.
 The theoretical model which best matches this scenario is the basis for the calculations below.
-In the numerical version of that model used to produce the calculated results listed below, the current expansion rate of the Universe (the Hubble constant) is assumed to be about 70 km/sec/Mpc (the actual value is probably within 2 or 3% of that value), the mass of the Universe is assumed to be about 30% of the "critical" mass at which gravity would forever slow or balance the tendency of empty space to expand, and the "dark energy" corresponding to the expansion of space is assumed to be equivalent to about 70% of the "critical" mass, so the total mass equivalence is 100% of the "critical" mass.
+In the numerical version of that model used to produce the calculated results listed below, the current expansion rate of the Universe (the Hubble constant) is assumed to be about 70 km/sec/Mpc (the actual value is probably within 2% of that value), the mass of the Universe is assumed to be about 27% of the "critical" mass at which gravity would forever slow or balance the tendency of empty space to expand, and the "dark energy" corresponding to the expansion of space is assumed to be equivalent to about 73% of the "critical" mass, so that the total mass equivalence is 100% of the "critical" mass (this is something that cosmologists wanted to believe in for decades, but has been proven to be wrong).
 This is referred to as a "flat" Universe model.
 In reality, the Universe is probably "open", and will expand a little faster in the far distant future than this model predicts; but at the current time, the data available are not capable of adequately distinguishing one variation on the model from another, so this is the best that can be done for now.

 Note: The redshifts which we observe for very distant objects consist of two parts -- (1) a redshift corresponding to the recessional velocity of the object (as a result of the expansion of the Universe at the time its light was emitted), PLUS (2) an "expansion" of the light (an increase in the redshift) due to the expansion of the space through which the light passed during the time it took to reach us.
 For instance, if an object was 2 billion light years away when the Universe was only 4 billion years old, it would have started with a redshift of 0.5 (the same as its distance, compared to the "size" of the Universe at that time).
 But let's suppose that the light took 9.5 billion years to get here.
 In that case, the space between here and its original position would have expanded by 4.25 times during its journey, increasing its redshift by that much, so that its current redshift would be 2.125.